joseeden/All-Things-DevOps/pages/002-Becoming-a-Cloud-Architect/030-BIOS.md

 ## UEFI

-n today's system, there is another player for BIOS called **UEFI**, which stands for Unified Extensible Firmware Interface.
+In today's system, there is another player for BIOS called **UEFI**, which stands for Unified Extensible Firmware Interface.
 UEFI performs the same function of starting your computer as a traditional BIOS.

 But it's more modern and has better compatibility and support for newer hardware.
 Most hardware out there today comes with UEFI built in.
 Eventually, UEFI will become the predominant BIOS.